nguyennghia2508/QuickChat-app/README.md

 - **Next.js**: A popular React framework for building web applications.
 - **TypeScript**: A statically typed superset of JavaScript.
 - **Tailwind CSS**: A utility-first CSS framework for designing modern and responsive UIs.
+- **Bootstrap**: A CSS framework for building responsive and mobile-first websites.
 - **Headless UI**: A set of completely unstyled, fully accessible UI components for React.
 - **React**: A JavaScript library for building user interfaces.
 - **Prisma**: A modern database toolkit for TypeScript and Node.js.